 What can we learn from Indigenous communities?
 How is climate change interwoven with issues of land justice?

-Join for a webinar with Sarah Augustine who is releasing her new book “The Land is Not Empty“.
-Climate riders are using this book as a common read, and will be giving their reflections from the Indigenous lands of the Black Hills.
+Watch the webinar with Sarah Augustine who released her new book “The Land is Not Empty“.
+Climate riders used this book as a common read, and gave their reflections from the Indigenous lands of the Black Hills.

 July 14, Goshen, IN